gregriff/gpt-cli/README.md

 ## Overview

-Emulates the basic features of the ChatGPT UI.
-Main features include markdown rendering, live updates as chunked responses come in, ability to clear chat history, and control of GPT settings via command line arguments.
+The basic features of the ChatGPT web interface, in a terminal!.
+Includes markdown rendering, streamed responses, ability to clear chat history, and control of GPT settings via command line arguments.

 I created this out of curiosity of CLI development and because of the lack of free and convenient interfaces to GPT-4.
 Now a staple in my daily workflow as a rubber duck debugger, I have found this CLI works great in a terminal tab within one's IDE.